PUGX/PUGXAutoCompleterBundle/docs/index.md

 ```

 In which you must adapt both URLs to match the ones pointing to actions previously seen.
+A good approach to decouple your JavaScript from your routing is to put URLs for your actions inside
+your template (where your form is displayed), likely inside hidden fields.
+Then you can easliy retrieve
+such values from JavaScript using DOM (e.g. using some identifiers).

 ### 3.1 Select2 options